top of page

 I was raised in the San Francisco Bay Area but spent every summer in a cabin with no electricity or running water on a small island in northwest Washington state.
 Most of my twenties were in England, first as an exchange student at Cambridge then for a PhD in Victorian Literature at the University of London.

-After a decade away from the Northwest which included a fellowship at the Rachel Carson Center for Environment and Society in Munich, expedition work in the Arctic, and serving as Visiting Assistant Professor of Ocean Literature at the Williams College-Mystic Seaport Ocean and Coastal Studies Program, I returned to Seattle in 2018 and reside on the traditional territory of the culturally- and linguistically- diverse Coast Salish peoples.
+After a decade away from the Northwest which included a fellowship at the Rachel Carson Center in Munich, expedition work in the Arctic, and serving as Visiting Assistant Professor of Ocean Literature at the Williams College-Mystic Seaport Ocean and Coastal Studies Program, I returned to Seattle in 2018 and reside on the traditional territory of the culturally- and linguistically- diverse Coast Salish peoples.

 Today I’m also a Board Member at the Center for Open Exploration and PADI Master SCUBA Diver Trainer.
 When I'm not teaching or underwater (or teaching underwater) you can find me rowing a wooden boat around the Salish Sea.